matter-labs/zksync-web-era-docs/docs/dev/how-to/send-message-l2-l1.md

 Along with zkSync Era's built-in censorship resistance that requires multi-layer interoperability, there are some common use cases that need L2 to L1 transaction functionality, such as:

-- Transferring funds from L2 to L1.
+- Bridging funds from L2 to L1.
-- Bridging.
-- ??MORE
+- Layer 2 governance ..

 ## Send a message